Dental Practice Software Development Company

 Architecture

 We design the data model around your patient records, appointment types, and insurance billing logic before writing any application code.
-This step defines how HIPAA-compliant storage is structured, how recall schedules are generated, how insurance eligibility checks connect, and which external systems integrate.
+This step defines how HIPAA-compliant storage is structured, how recall schedules generate, how insurance eligibility checks connect, and which external systems integrate.
 You review and sign off on the architecture document before development begins.

 3. 03